Our Partners

 Kokonut Pacific Solomon Islands (KPSI)

-Kokonut Pacific Solomon Islands is a for-profit social enterprise comprising a network of more than 70 independent village businesses producing Virgin Coconut Oil (VCO).
+Kokonut Pacific Solomon Islands is a for-profit social enterprise comprising a network of independent village businesses, across the islands, producing Virgin Coconut Oil (VCO).
 Formed in November 2004, KPSI originally operated from an old rented warehouse near the harbour in Honiara.
 At that stage it supported ten DME® VCO producers on three islands, with a total of three members of staff.
-In 2014 KPSI purchased land near the airport on the outskirts of Honiara and built a new warehouse on its own ‘Coconut Campus’ from which it now supports over 70 DME® Units and 800 nut suppliers on eight islands.
-It employs a team of 21 members of staff.
+In 2014 KPSI purchased land near the airport on the outskirts of Honiara and built a new warehouse on its own ‘Coconut Campus’.

 KPSI has also helped the oil producers to form their own Association, VCOPA (Virgin Coconut Oil Producers’ Association).
 These producers get together every two years for a week of learning, sharing stories, and being encouraged in their endeavours.
-These conferences are well attended by more than 70 members from many of the outlying villages.
-It’s an exciting time for everyone.
+These conferences are well attended from many of the outlying villages.

 KPSI worked closely with the Niulife Foundation in establishing the Coconut Technology Centre Foundation Project.